riccardoluongo/serverwebui/README.md

 Both Intel and AMD CPUs are supported, meanwhile only Nvidia GPUs are supported as of now.
 Support for Intel and AMD in the works.

 ## Dependencies
-Make sure you have the following dependencies installed before trying to use this project!
+Make sure you have the appropriate dependencies for your distribution!
-If you plan to install using the auto install script, you may skip the installation of these (fastfetch must still be installed manually).
+If you plan to install using the auto install script (Debian-based only), you may skip the installation of these (fastfetch must still be installed manually).

-Packages:
+Debian/Ubuntu:
 ```
 linux-tools-generic
 fastfetch